Introduction

 Discriminatory behaviour, victimisation and harassment is also governed by the Equality Act 2010, which makes such practices unlawful.

-This year we are continuing our partnership with Safe Workplace, an App which allows our people to anonymously report any unwelcome behaviour at work, to ensure everyone feels safe in co-creating an inclusive safe culture at Moore Kingston Smith.
-Although we continue to encourage anyone affected to obtain support internally, including via our HR team or the Ethics Partner, we understand that there may be times when our people prefer to speak to someone externally, whilst protecting their identity.
+We continue to provide an easily accessible process which enables our people to anonymously report any unwelcome behaviour at work, to ensure everyone feels safe in co-creating an inclusive, safe culture at Moore Kingston Smith.
+Although we suggest anyone affected obtains support internally, including via our HR team or the Ethics Partner, we understand there may be times when our people prefer to speak to someone externally, while protecting their identity.

-In addition, all our people have access to our Whistleblowing policy.
-Everyone is encouraged to raise any concerns that they may have about inappropriate conduct, impropriety or wrongdoing.
-Our policy clearly sets out the procedures to protect our values and ensure that anyone can raise concerns without fear of suffering retribution or any other adverse consequences.
+All our people have access to our Whistleblowing policy.
+Everyone is encouraged to raise any concerns they may have about inappropriate conduct, impropriety or wrongdoing.
+Our policy clearly sets out the procedures to protect our values and ensures that anyone can raise concerns without fear of suffering retribution or any other adverse consequences.
 The procedure provides a transparent and confidential way of dealing with concerns so that they are dealt with fairly and properly.
 Any concerns raised in respect of a qualifying disclosure can be reported to our Ethics partner in strict confidence, and the policy explains the full legal protection which applies to anyone who makes a disclosure.

 There have not been any reported incidents of slavery or trafficking during the year.